crosswalk-project/chromium-efl/README.md

 ## Introduction

-chromium-efl is a Chromium/Blink engine port to tizen/efl platform.
-The port implements Chromium/Blink platform APIs.

-It also exposes a webview API implementation based on chromium-efl port.
-It is supposed to be completely source and binary compatible with EFL-WebKit2.
+chromium-efl is a Chromium/Blink engine port to Tizen/EFL platform.
+It implements Chromium/Blink platform APIs, and exposes an embedding layer that is source and binary compatible with EFL-WebKit2.

-## Details
+## Fetch the source

-1. gclient pulls chromium-efl into "src/tizen_src".
+* gclient pulls chromium-efl into "src/tizen_src".
-2. The it runs 2 hooks in order to get the rest of the source:
+* Then it runs 2 hooks in order to get the rest of the source:

 ```
 * generate-gclient-xwalk: .gclient-xwalk is created by running